joske2865/AMQ-Scripts/README.md

 - Option to automatically divide the difficulty into years if you find more than 100 songs

 Known bugs:
-- Sometimes, it skips if there is only 1 song in a given difficulty range, cause unknown
+- Sometimes, it skips if there is only 1 song in a given difficulty range, the cause of the bug is unknown

 ### [Rewards Tracker (amqRewardsTracker.user.js)](https://github.com/TheJoseph98/AMQ-Scripts/raw/master/amqRewardsTracker.user.js)